Best Yogurt for Probiotics Reviewed

 If you have any texture issues you might not love this yogurt.
 It is thick and chunky and, while some people love that, some users might not.

-This is a fairly low-calorie option that is high in protein and can be mixed with so many additions to play with texture and taste.
+When comparing with other yogurt brands with probiotics, this is a fairly low-calorie option that is high in protein and can be mixed with so many additions to play with texture and taste.
 It is a healthy alternative in cooking and baking and can be used as a topping on ice-cream, sorbet, on burritos, or any type of creative way you'd like to cut your fat and add in more protein, good flora, and calcium.

 Available in most supermarkets